 Dysart Woods is the last significant stand of mixed mesophytic

 ancient forest left in the world with trees 400 to 500 years old.
-Much of

-the proposed mining in the pnding permit D-360-7 is in the watershed of
+the proposed mining in the pnding permit D-360-7 is in the watershed

 Dysart Woods that scientists say could harm the ancient forest.
-OU

 officials, professors and the Department of Interior (Dysart is a National